Computational Intelligence

 Computational Intelligence, Biomedical Image and Signal Processing, Data Fusion, Machine and Deep Learning, Medical Informatics, Precollege STEM Education Outcomes.

-Dr. Jagannathan Sarangapani
+Dr. Jag Sarangapani

 Research Interests